keiffster/program-y/README.txt

 For full documentation, tutorials and other helpful information, see the GitHub pages site https://keiffster.github.io/program-y/

-This is a very early 0.0.1 implementation, it covers almost all the 2.0 grammar apart from Eval, Learn and Learnf, but apart from that you can pretty much get up and running with your own chat bot pretty easily
+This is a very early 0.0.2 implementation, it covers almost all the 2.0 grammar and has very high unit test coverage both of code and AIML files